Mond leads No. 8 Texas A&M to 42-31 win over Arkansas

+COLLEGE STATION, Texas (AP) — Coach Jimbo Fisher was asked if he was disappointed in anything from No. 8 Texas A&M’s convincing win over Arkansas.

+“Yeah, we didn’t win 80-0,” he said.
+“I’m not joking about that.
+I’m always frustrated if we don’t score every time and we don’t stop them every time.”

-COLLEGE STATION, Texas (AP) — Kellen Mond threw for 260 yards and three touchdowns as eighth-ranked Texas A&M built a big lead and held on for a 42-31 victory over Arkansas on Saturday night, extending its winning streak over the Razorbacks to nine games.
+Kellen Mond threw for 260 yards and three touchdowns as Texas A&M built a big lead and held on for the 42-31 victory on Saturday night, extending its winning streak over the Razorbacks to nine games.

 Jalen Wydermyer had a career-high 92 yards receiving with two touchdowns.
 Ainias Smith ran for a touchdown and caught a TD pass in the first half to help A&M win its third straight since losing to No. 2 Alabama.